Trade directory · Oakland metro · California

 Meet experience requirements

-Complete 4 years electrical experience or approved combination of education and experience.
-Document all work history and training certificates.
+Complete 4 years of journey-level electrical experience or approved combination of education and experience.
+Document all work experience with employer verification.

 01/06